Raphinha, Pedri, Gavi updates: Barca injury, suspension list

 Possible return date: November 8 (vs. Celta Vigo)

-Barcelona have been without Garcia since the end of September, with the Spaniard undergoing a knee operation, but he is back in training and could make his return against Celta Vigo in La Liga this weekend.
+Barcelona have been without Garcia since the end of September, with the Spaniard undergoing a knee operation, but he is back in training and could make his return against Celta.

 Marc-Andre ter Stegen